Add capabilities and knowledge sources to your declarative agent

 You can enhance the user experience of your declarative agent by adding capabilities.
-The capabilities element in the manifest reference and the Capabilities section in the Copilot Studio agent builder provide several options for you to unlock features for your users.
-This article describes the user capabilities that you can add to your agents.
+The capabilities element in the manifest reference and the Capabilities and Knowledge sections in the Copilot Studio agent builder provide several options for you to unlock features for your users.
+This article describes the capabilities and knowledge sources that you can add to your agents.

 Code interpreter